yyaoisgood2021/HUB-screening/scripts/taiji/README.md

     # I'd recommend put taiji outputs to "results/taiji_results", you can modify this in the config.yml
     ```

-11. After you got the Taiji results, perform PCA and K-Means analysis.
-Run `scripts/taiji/post_taiji_analysis.0.R` to generate K-Means clusters and to identify top transcription factors (TFs).
+10. After you got the Taiji results, perform PCA and K-Means analysis.
+Run `scripts/taiji/post_taiji_analysis.0.R` first to generate K-Means clusters and to identify top transcription factors (TFs).
 Lists of the significantly-changed TFs will be generated in the folder `results/taiji_results_analysis/cls-5.rep-0/TF_results`
     ```bash
     Rscript scripts/taiji/post_taiji_analysis.0.R \
     results/taiji_results \